 - Don't avoid your anger.
 If you stuff your feelings long enough you will explode and say or do things that you will regret.
 Anger does not diminish love, you can be angry with those you love.
 In fact the ones we love hurt us the most because we love them the most.

 - Create a process for resolving problems without anger.
-Start by each of you taking five minutes to state your feelings, then take a twenty minute break to think about things and come back to the table for another ten minutes to discuss how you think you can best deal with the problem.
-Also, know that it's okay if the problem doesn't get solved right away.
+Start by each of you taking five minutes to state your feelings, then take a 20-minute break to think about things and come back to the table for another ten minutes to discuss how you think you can best deal with the problem.
+Also, know that it's OK if the problem doesn't get solved right away.

 - Don't engage.
 Remember that negative attention is still attention.
 If your partner tries to goad you into an argument, simply don't go there.
 Some people actually like to argue because it gives them a temporary feeling of power and gratification.
 Avoid being sucked into their need for attention.